MOTORCYCLE ACCIDENTS FREQUENT THIS SPRING – BE CAREFUL OUT THERE

-Then, at about 7:38 p.m., three people were injured in a motorcycle crash in East Bethel, Minn.
+Then, still the same day, at about 7:38 p.m., three people were injured in a motorcycle crash in East Bethel, Minn.
 Officials say two motorcyclists were traveling north on Highway 65 just north of Klondike Drive in East Bethel.
 One was traveling in the right lane, and the other was in the left lane.
 One of the motorcycles switched from the right lane to the left lane where both bikes collided, causing all riders to be thrown from their bikes and onto the road.
 One driver and his passenger suffered non-life threatening injuries.
-The other motorcyclist, a 45-year-old Coon Rapids man, remains hospitalized with life-threatening injuries and may die from the crash.
+The other motorcycle rider, a 45-year-old Coon Rapids man, remains hospitalized with life-threatening injuries and may die from the crash.
 According to state patrol, alcohol was a factor in the crash, and no one was wearing a helmet.

 The State Patrol recommends that motorcycle drivers take a safe riding refresher course every spring as a tune up, and our lawyers agree that this is a great idea.
 There is plenty of risk on the road from car drivers not seeing you – do everything you can to make sure your safe riding skills are as up to date as possible.

-If you are injured, or a family member is killed, in a motorcycle accident – either while you are a passenger when the driver loses control – or because a car hits you or cuts you off, call us and speak with a lawyer for a free consultation.
-Our lawyers have more than 25 years experience making sure that injured motorcycle riders are fully compensated for their injuries and representing the family of motorcycle riders killed in accident.
+If you are injured, or a family member is killed, in a motorcycle accident – either while you are a passenger when the driver loses control – or because a car hits you or cuts you off, call us and speak with an attorney for a free consultation.
+Our MN lawyers have more than 25 years’ experience making sure that injured motorcycle riders are fully compensated for their injuries and representing the family of motorcycle riders killed in accident.